nodejitsu/handbook/ReadMe.md

 ## Installation

-Jitsu is distrubited using the Node Package Manager (npm).
+Jitsu is distributed using the Node Package Manager (npm).
 Installing jitsu with npm is as simple as a single command:

      [sudo] npm install -g jitsu